-One person reported that the timeout did not work properly and the problem was solved by adding a 0.01 μf capacitor from pin 4 to ground. https://groups.yahoo.com/neo/groups/Raspberry_Pi_4- <a href="https://gro
+One person reported that the timeout did not work properly and the problem was solved by adding a 0.01 $\mu$ f capacitor from pin 4 to ground.
+I suspect this was caused by RF, from the transmitter, getting into the digital circuitry.